nickofthyme/Envoyus/CONTRIBUTING.md

 ###### NOTE: you do not make commits during a rebase.

-> Once you are done fixing conflicts for a specific commit, run:
+> Once you are done fixing conflicts for a specific commit

 ```bash
 git rebase --continue